swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 `Unsafe[Mutable]Pointer<Pointee>` is simply that the former is used for "untyped" memory access, and the later is used for "typed" memory access.
 Let's refer to these as "raw pointers" and "typed pointers".
-Because operations on raw pointers are "untyped", the compiler cannot make assumptions about the underlying type of memory and must be conservative.
+Because operations on raw pointers access "untyped" memory, the compiler cannot make assumptions about the underlying type of memory and must be conservative.
 With operations on typed pointers, the compiler may make strict assumptions about the type of the underlying